alphagov/govuk-design-guide/docs/frontend-templates/mainstream-browse/level-two.md

   parent: Mainstream browse
 title: Level two
 description: Mainstream browse is a topic system that groups together content by popular topics on GOV.UK.
+howItWorks:
+  Level 2 pages link to mostly mainstream content or they can also include Whitehall content, where there is a user need.
+Level 2 pages can be curated or alphabetical.
 examples:
   0:
     title: Curated level 2 browse page - Vehicle, tax MOT and insurance